jwt218/Chroma/README.md

 Download the Chroma-main repository to a desired location on your desktop.
 In MATLAB, add the functions directory (/Chroma-main/functions) to the environment set path.

+## Directory Structure

+All operations in this document and the accompanying vignette files should run from the parent directory \Chroma-main.
+All data needed for running the examples and to reproduce data reported in the corresponding publication are stored in \Chroma-main\data.
+The MATLAB and corresponding Word vignette files are found in \Chroma-main\docs.

+## Citing This Work

+If used for producing published data, please cite this work with the following reference:

 ## Basic Usage

 See corresponding vignette files in /Chroma-main/docs/vignette.m and /Chroma-main/docs/vignette_chroma.docx.
 All operations should be run from the parent directory (/Chroma-main).